-For a description of Allocation Base Codes D and Y, see item 3.5.0 below.
+For a description of Allocation Base Codes D and Y1, see item 3.5.0 below.

-3.4.0.
-Composition of Indirect Cost Pools
+3.4.0 Composition of Indirect Cost Pools

-The composition of each cost pool is set forth in detail in the Facilities and Administrative Rate Proposal:
+The composition of each cost pool is set forth in detail in the Facilities and Administrative Rate Proposal.

-FY 2005-06, Volumr 2, Sections A.2, B.2, C.2, D.2, E.2, F.2, G.2, H.2 and I.2, Schedules of Included Costs by Cost Pool.

-Included are asset values, use allowance and depreciation calculations for buildings, general improvements and equipment, as well as interest cost identified by building.
+Included are asset values and depreciation calculations for buildings, general improvements and equipment, as well as interest cost identified by building.
 The University's Equipment Useful Life Table is updated periodically to add new classifications of equipment and to update lives when appropriate.
-The UCR FY 2005-06 F&A Rate Proposal used the table in effect at June 30, 2006.
-The cost of State General Obligation Bond interest allocable to the University is included in the state's annual federal Statewide Cost Allocation Plan

-(SWCAP) and are included in the Building Interest cost pool.
-The calculation of departmental administration costs by department, including the faculty administrative allowance (FAA), the direct charge equivalent (DCE), and the separation of administrative expenses from direct expenses, is detailed in the Facilities and Administrative Rate Proposal:
+The University, HHS, DCA, and the State of California came to an agreement regarding the appropriate allocation of State General Obligation Bond interest to the University and to individual University assets.
+Copies of letters from DCA approving the mechanism for allocation of the State General Obligation Bond interest costs are available upon request.
+The calculation of departmental administration costs by department, including the faculty administrative allowance (FAA), the direct charge equivalent (DCE), and the separation of administrative expenses from direct expenses, is detailed in the Facilities and Administrative Rate Proposal.

-FY 2005-06, Volume 2, Section F.1, Department Administration - Narrative Description of Cost Pool Composition and Allocation, Section F.2, Schedule of Included Costs, and Section F.6, Detail Examples of DCE/DA Calculation.

-The process and amounts whereby some indirect cost pools receive an allocable share of costs from other indirect pools is set forth in the Stepdown Allocation Report in the Facilities and Administrative Rate Proposal:
+The process and amounts whereby some indirect cost pools receive an allocable share of costs from other indirect pools is set forth in the Step Down Allocation Report in the Facilities and Administrative Rate Proposal.